SHEEP.EDUCATION

 Using a variety of short novels and stories, students will practice writing basic persuasive and comparison essays, as well as learn how to self-edit and proofread their written work.

-While an excellent course for learning to write academically, The Lost Tools of Writing lays the groundwork for successful public speaking, logical thinking, and debate as well.
+While an excellent course for learning to write academically, The Lost Tools of Writing lays the groundwork for successful public speaking, logical thinking, decision-making, and debate as well.

 This class is not intended to replace English 1,2 3 or 4 but to add additional help to prepare your child for college.